ivantrj/BookAppSwiftUI/Guides/development.md

 > [!TIP]
 > ### Implementing new features
 > The mistake I made was that I built features that nobody asked for.
 I wasted so much time by building useless features.
 Make sure to have an easy to use feedback solution in your app so the users can reach out and request new features.
-> Use solutions like [WishKit](https://www.wishkit.io/) by [Martin Lasek](https://twitter.com/MartinLasek) (Coming soon to BookApp codebase!) to gather valuable feedback.
+> Use solutions like [WishKit](https://www.wishkit.io/) by [Martin Lasek](https://twitter.com/MartinLasek) (Coming soon to SwiftReads codebase!) to gather valuable feedback.
 Implement features based on this feedback.
 You'll thank yourself in the future.

 ## Do not quit